Catherine Cadière

-Catherine Cadière, or Marie-Catherine Cadière, (12 November 1709 in Toulon, year of death unknown), was an alleged French witch.
-The trial of Catherine Cadiére in 1731 is one of the most famous of its kind in French history, and have been referred to many times in literature, notably in the pornographic novel Thérèse philosophe.
+Catherine Cadière, or Marie-Catherine Cadière (12 November 1709 in Toulon, year of death unknown), was an alleged French witch.
+The trial of Catherine Cadière in 1731 is one of the most famous of its kind in French history, and have been referred to many times in literature, notably in the pornographic novel Thérèse philosophe.

 Background

-Catherine Cadière was born to a merchant, whose health was ruined by the plague in 1720, and lived under the guardianship of her widowed mother and three brothers.
-When she was eighteen, she joined "a loosely organized group of women who, through living in their own homes, were dedicated to prayer and meditation.
-The spiritual director of these devotees of the Third Order of St. Theresa" was the Jesuit Jean-Baptiste Girard (1680–1733), whom she met in 1728.
+Catherine Cadière was born to a merchant whose health was ruined by the plague in 1720, and lived under the guardianship of her widowed mother and three brothers.
+When she was eighteen, she joined "a loosely organized group of women who, through living in their own homes, were dedicated to prayer and meditation".
+The spiritual director of these devotees of the "Third Order of St. Theresa" was the Jesuit Jean-Baptiste Girard (1680–1733), whom she met in 1728.
 She was encouraged by Girard in the belief that she suffered from holy convulsions and saintly stigmata and spiritual visions, which Girard presented as the symptoms of a saint.
 He visited her often and possibly abused her sexually.
 Her emotional state during these experiences was described as hysterical.